michaelmalick/phd-thesis/notes-discuss.md

    disentangling the effects of top-down and bottom-up pressures [@Plaganyi2014].

 4. A second major challenge is moving beyond a correlation based understanding of ecosystem dynamics to a more mechanistic understanding.
-A major limitation of relying on correlative relationships is that these relationships frequently break down over time.
+A major limitation of relying on correlative relationships to increase our understanding of ecosystem dynamics is that these relationships frequently break down over time.
+In this thesis I use two separate techniques to help increase the reliability of the correlation based results.

+   First, examining the spatial scales of variability in the driver and response variables

+   Second, meta-analytic modeling approaches (e.g., hierarchical modeling),

+   Research on the effects of environmental forcing on marine species often rely on variables that represent proxies for other variables that are thought to more directly impact the dynamics of the focal species.
+For example, in chapter 4 I use indices of horizontal ocean transport variability

+   This use of proxy variables is usually necessitated due to poor data availability for processes that are

+   With the advent of widespread availability of ocean remote sensing data and the increased availability of output from regional ocean modeling systems

 Disentangling the effects of environmental stochasticity on fish populations is difficult because stock productivity is affected by multiple ecological